RealEskalate/AfroChat/afro-chat-backend/README.md

     [ ] have a general blue print that connects the telegram bot with the fast api
         - prepare the webhook method
         - modify it to push update method at the end
+    [ ] using best practices for the google
-    [ ] better documentation about the flow and setup [ ] using best practices for the google
+    [ ] better documentation about the flow and setup Both on the markdown and code level
 '''